I was in love with him--so deeply, completely in love.

 What does the sexual act express?
 It shows that two people have become one, have given themselves completely and totally to one another in the most intimate way possible.

 So when the sexual act takes place outside of marriage, what is happening is, in fact, a contradiction.
-The man and woman given themselves completely to each other in the permanent commitment that is marriage.
+The man and woman haven't given themselves completely to each other in the permanent commitment that is marriage.
 They aren't "one."
 True, they may be in a committed relationship.
 But I've been in relationships before.
-Relationships are permanent.
+Relationships are not permanent.
 All it takes is one person to decide to leave.
 It's happened to me before, both as the one left behind and as the one leaving.
 There is nothing that substantially binds the two together: no ties of family, commitment before society, or religious or moral bond.